Morgan Stanley Increases Facebook (NASDAQ:FB) Price Target to $375.00

-Facebook (NASDAQ:FB) had its price objective upped by Morgan Stanley from $345.00 to $375.00 in a report released on Thursday morning, The Fly reports.
-Morgan Stanley currently has an overweight rating on the social networking company’s stock.
+Facebook (NASDAQ:FB) had its price target raised by equities researchers at Morgan Stanley from $345.00 to $375.00 in a research report issued on Wednesday, Benzinga reports.
+The firm currently has an “overweight” rating on the social networking company’s stock.
+Morgan Stanley’s target price would suggest a potential upside of 17.80% from the stock’s current price.

-A number of other research firms also recently commented on FB.
-Zacks Investment Research downgraded Facebook from a buy rating to a hold rating and set a $308.00 price objective on the stock. in a report on Tuesday, March 23rd.
-Mizuho reissued a buy rating and issued a $350.00 price objective on shares of Facebook in a research note on Thursday, January 28th.
-Piper Sandler boosted their target price on Facebook from $285.00 to $335.00 and gave the stock a neutral rating in a research report on Thursday.
-Barclays lifted their price target on Facebook from $325.00 to $350.00 and gave the company an overweight rating in a report on Thursday, January 28th.
-Finally, KeyCorp lifted their price target on Facebook from $345.00 to $360.00 and gave the company an overweight rating in a report on Thursday, January 28th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-seven have assigned a buy rating and one has given a strong buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus target price of $360.54.
+Other equities analysts have also recently issued research reports about the company.
+Piper Sandler boosted their price objective on Facebook from $285.00 to $335.00 and gave the company a “neutral” rating in a report on Thursday, April 29th.
+MKM Partners boosted their price objective on Facebook from $340.00 to $380.00 and gave the company a “buy” rating in a report on Wednesday.
+Mizuho boosted their price objective on Facebook from $350.00 to $400.00 in a report on Thursday, April 29th.
+Loop Capital boosted their price objective on Facebook from $330.00 to $370.00 and gave the company a “buy” rating in a report on Tuesday, February 16th.
+Finally, Evercore ISI boosted their price objective on Facebook from $370.00 to $400.00 and gave the company an “outperform” rating in a report on Wednesday.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating, thirty-five have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and an average price target of $368.11.

-In other news, CFO David M. Wehner sold 678 shares of Facebook stock in a transaction dated Friday, March 19th.
-The shares were sold at an average price of $289.99, for a total transaction of $196,613.22.
-Following the sale, the chief financial officer now owns 34,425 shares of the company’s stock, valued at approximately $9,982,905.75.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Mark Zuckerberg sold 68,000 shares of Facebook stock in a transaction dated Wednesday, April 28th.
-The shares were sold at an average price of $307.68, for a total transaction of $20,922,240.00.
+In other Facebook news, VP Jennifer Newstead sold 429 shares of the firm’s stock in a transaction on Tuesday, February 9th.
+The stock was sold at an average price of $267.25, for a total value of $114,650.25.
+Following the sale, the vice president now directly owns 251 shares in the company, valued at $67,079.75.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CFO David M. Wehner sold 678 shares of the firm’s stock in a transaction on Friday, March 19th.
+The shares were sold at an average price of $289.99, for a total value of $196,613.22.
+Following the completion of the sale, the chief financial officer now owns 34,425 shares in the company, valued at $9,982,905.75.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 1,700,911 shares of company stock worth $485,400,623.
+Over the last quarter, insiders sold 1,695,101 shares of company stock worth $489,198,649.
 Insiders own 14.14% of the company’s stock.

-A number of large investors have recently bought and sold shares of the stock.
-BlackRock Inc. boosted its stake in Facebook by 0.6% during the fourth quarter.
-BlackRock Inc. now owns 159,655,331 shares of the social networking company’s stock worth $43,611,449,000 after acquiring an additional 910,971 shares in the last quarter.
-Price T Rowe Associates Inc. MD raised its holdings in Facebook by 0.9% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 101,745,652 shares of the social networking company’s stock worth $27,762,764,000 after buying an additional 919,615 shares during the last quarter.
-Morgan Stanley raised its holdings in shares of Facebook by 44.5% during the fourth quarter.
-Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock valued at $8,299,199,000 after purchasing an additional 9,362,408 shares during the last quarter.
-Norges Bank purchased a new position in shares of Facebook during the fourth quarter valued at approximately $8,021,574,000.
-Finally, Alliancebernstein L.P. raised its holdings in shares of Facebook by 1.9% during the fourth quarter.
-Alliancebernstein L.P. now owns 19,999,781 shares of the social networking company’s stock valued at $5,463,140,000 after purchasing an additional 367,313 shares during the last quarter.
-64.95% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of FB.
+Norges Bank acquired a new stake in Facebook in the fourth quarter valued at $8,021,574,000.
+Morgan Stanley raised its stake in Facebook by 44.5% in the fourth quarter.
+Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock valued at $8,299,199,000 after buying an additional 9,362,408 shares in the last quarter.
+Itau Unibanco Holding S.A. grew its holdings in shares of Facebook by 1,791.4% during the fourth quarter.
+Itau Unibanco Holding S.A. now owns 7,405,858 shares of the social networking company’s stock worth $18,849,000 after purchasing an additional 7,014,302 shares during the last quarter.
+Cibc World Markets Corp grew its holdings in shares of Facebook by 357.0% during the fourth quarter.
+Cibc World Markets Corp now owns 4,219,334 shares of the social networking company’s stock worth $1,152,553,000 after purchasing an additional 3,296,086 shares during the last quarter.
+Finally, D1 Capital Partners L.P. grew its holdings in shares of Facebook by 64.4% during the fourth quarter.
+D1 Capital Partners L.P. now owns 3,642,789 shares of the social networking company’s stock worth $995,064,000 after purchasing an additional 1,427,000 shares during the last quarter.
+Institutional investors own 64.95% of the company’s stock.

 About Facebook